COVID-19: Positive approaches to Keep everyone safe

 - For further information please see the NSW Health COVID 19 Website which has a wealth of information on it.

-The Australian Government is bringing forward the rollout of the COVID-19 vaccine from Mid March 2021 to Mid February 2021.
+The Australian Government COVID-19 vaccine rollout will start in late March 2021.
 The full vaccine roadmap can be seen here.
-The aim is to vaccinate the most at risk populations first and then progressively work through the rest of the community
+The aim is to vaccinate the most at risk populations first and then progressively work through the rest of the community.